Nature Inspired Jewellery: The Stories Behind My Designs

 Looking back, it feels inevitable that these forms would eventually find their way into my handmade jewellery, though I never knew I’d end up with a creative life like this.

-Daily Walks in the Woods and Everyday Inspiration
+Walks in the Woods: Inspiration for Jewellery

 One of the simplest sources of inspiration in my work comes from my daily dog walks with Pepper.